Miles Sanders Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Matchup vs. Las Vegas

-- Allowing 130.7 rushing yards per game, the Raiders have the 25th-ranked run defense in the NFL.
+- Sanders will go up against a Raiders squad that allows 130.7 rushing yards per game and is the NFL's 25th-ranked rush defense.

-- The Raiders have allowed seven rushing touchdowns, 24th in the NFL.
+- The Raiders have given up seven rushing touchdowns, 24th in the NFL.

 Recent Performances

-- In last week's matchup against the Buccaneers, Sanders carried the ball nine times for 56 yards (6.2 yards per carry).
+- Against the Buccaneers last week, Sanders rushed nine times for 56 yards (6.2 yards per carry).

 Sanders' Philadelphia Teammates